fabiomsr/Strawberry-Processor/README.md

 ## Document Correctness

 You may want to check the correctness of a file and it cannot be checked by itself as a markdown file.
-With this package you can add rules to check every part of the document you want.
+With this package, you can add rules to check every part of the document you want.

-To add a requirement to a field you can add an extra params to the __process__ decorator.
+To add a requirement to a field you can add extra params to the __process__ decorator.

 ~~~ts
     @process(id: string, requirement?: FieldRequirement)